 Getting here by bus

-…is impossible unless you are the Chief Constable.
-Disabled people with a blue badge can request a parking permit for the Victoria Embankment, which gets you very close.
-Please see the access page for details.
+The only exception is made for disabled people with a blue badge, who can request a parking permit for the Victoria Embankment, which gets you close.
+Please see the access page for details and application form.

 Avoiding the Show

 If you need to get across or around the City on the day of the Show, please refer to our pages for residents.
 We have tried to list every inconvenience and offer ways around it.

 Each year TfL also produces a detailed guide to the effects of the Show with lots of useful information about road closures as well as the effect on public transport.
 It tends to appear only two or three days beforehand; we will feature it here as soon as it is available.